g-pacheco/MyWebpage/content/Research.md

 {{< rawhtml >}}
 <blockquote>
 So far in my scientific carrer I have mainly worked on projects in the vein of <i>Animal Evolutionary Genomics</i>.
 To some of these I chiefly collaborated with wetlab work, while to others my contribution was on the drylab front, and yet to other projects I wore both the wetlab and the drylab hats (that was certainly the case for those projected I led).
 You will find below a selected list of the projects I have participated alongside with a short explaination on how I contributed to each of them.
-Please notice that the order used here is arbritary, and hence does not reflect the project's importances.
+Please notice that the order used here is arbritary, and hence does not reflect the projects' importances.
 </blockquote>
 {{< /rawhtml >}}
 ***